Shashanksharma97/IMDB-Movie-Analysis/README.md

 # IMDB-Movie-Analysis

-The dataset is of the 100 top-rated movies from the past decade along with various pieces of information about the movie, its actors, and the voters who have rated these movies online.
+The dataset consists of the 100 top-rated movies from the past decade, along with various pieces of information about the movie, its actors, and the voters who have rated these movies online.

+Using Python, we find some interesting insights into these movies and their voters.

 Data manipulation, data slicing, and various other dataframe operations are used to successfully find usable insights from the movies.

-In this we perform basic analysis process to get started.
-Apart from some data manupulation we made some Inferences from visualizations.
+To get started, we perform a basic analysis process.Apart from some data manipulation, we made some inferences from visualizations.